 Social media is a great place for conversation or sharing ideas.

-But editors, potential employers, and colleagues will not be able to keep up with your accomplishments among the many other voices in the Twitterverse.
+But editors, potential employers, and colleagues will not be able to keep up with your accomplishments among the other voices online.
+Social media moves too fast.

 Academic websites are like an online portfolio of your work

-Having an academic website can benefit your personal life because it communicates clearly to a broad audience.
+Having a website can benefit your personal life because it communicates clearly to a broad audience.
 You don’t even need a big website to do this.
 For many, a simple 1-page website will work for you.

-It can benefit your professional life because it provides detailed and specific information that your colleagues, administrators, and network need in one space.
+A website for researchers can benefit your professional life because it provides detailed and specific information that your colleagues, administrators, and network need in one space.
 Discover 8 more benefits of a personal website.